mristin/rasaeco/sample_scenarios/z_dummy_scenario/scenario.md

 This is a dummy reference to the model <modelref name="scaffolding#plan/main"/>.

 This is a dummy reference to the definition of <ref name="scaffolding#misplaced_scaffold"/>s.

+This is a dummy reference to <scenarioref name="scaffolding" />.